 New this year, EI Online Course Development Funds support online development for courses taught during any term (fall, spring or summer).
 Faculty and instructors will receive tools, training and resources, and be paired with an instructional technologist as part of the design, development and production process.
 The standard award amount is typically $15,000.

-Pre-proposals are due Monday, Oct.
-9, 2017.
+Pre-proposals were due Monday, October 9, 2017.
 More information about the goals, proposal criteria, awardee commitments and how to submit a proposal can be found below.